Maximize Your Savings: Life Insurance Tax Benefits in India

 1. What is the maximum tax deduction I can claim on life insurance?

-2. Are maturity benefits from life insurance tax-free?
+2. Are maturity benefits from life insurance tax-exempt?

 3. Is TDS applicable to life insurance payouts?